eandis/SDOJ-Recomp/README.md

 ### Slowdown

 Slowdown is heavily tweaked compared to Xbox 360.
 The game is tuned to mostly match what you'd see playing on shmupmame 5.3.1, for both expert and regular modes.
-Xbox 360 Arrange does **not** have any slowdown, as all the slowdown comes from the 360 lagging itself, thus, the slowdown will not be tuned for this mode.
+Xbox Arrange mode does **not** have any slowdown, as all the slowdown comes from the 360 lagging itself, thus, the slowdown will not be tuned for this mode.

 ### Other issues
 - The render patch sometimes introduces graphical artificats